LookHere/Look-Here-Dummy-Data/README.md

 - [ ] Generate job titles, related to level
 - [ ] Generate benefit and dependent information
 - [ ] Create a better way to enter start and termination variables (possibly asking for average turnover)
+- [ ] Develop this into a package so it's easier to run